-MUSCLE, LIGAMENT & TENDON TREATMENTS WITH AMNIO ALLOGRAFT
+MUSCLE, LIGAMENT & TENDON TREATMENTS WITH Bio-Active Regenerative Fluid

-Tendons, ligaments, and muscles are dense tissues.
-As a result, they naturally receive limited blood flow and this is precisely why injuries to these tissues take so long to heal.
+Injuries to muscles, ligaments and tendons are often very debilitating.
+These tissues are all quite dense; as a result, they naturally receive limited blood flow.
+This is precisely why injuries to any of these tissues can take so long to heal.

 -Patient B.R. came in with a torn Achilles tendon.
-After a dose of liquid allograft, he was fitted with a walking boot.
+After a dose of Bio-Active Regenerative Fluid, he was fitted with a walking boot.
 Two weeks later, B.R. reported, “it felt like it never had been injured in the first place”.

 -Patient C.B. had a lateral collateral ligament (LCL) injury.
 She felt her knee was going to collapse anytime there was the slightest sideways movement.
 After treatment, C.B. reported that her knee was as strong as ever and she could play soccer again.